brego/prank/README.markdown

 Usage
 =====

 This is an ongoing experiment, and it is in continuous alpha stage, so use at your own risk.
 There's no use of writing a proper usage document at the moment, as things change frequently around here.
-However, Most of the Code is pretty self-explanatory.
+However, Most of the code is pretty self-explanatory.
 Take look at the provided /app/ directory, to see how to create your own test-apps.
-If you have comments or suggestions, contact me through <brego.dk@gmail.com>.
+If you have comments or suggestions, contact me through [brego][].

 Enjoy ;)

+[brego]: mailto:brego.dk@gmail.com